 Chasing Foxes is a lifestyle blog started by Grace and Silas, a couple who were able to quit their low-paying jobs and travel the world thanks to blogging.

-They blog about a variety of topics including lifestyle, money, style and beauty, and travel, and bring in nearly $20,000 a month primarily from ads as well as affiliate marketing on their blog.
+They blog about a very wide variety of topics on their blog, including lifestyle, money, style and beauty, and travel.
+These two bring in nearly $20,000 a month primarily from ads as well as affiliate marketing on their blog.

 14. Dollar Sprout